Jarian-N27/Textile-Recycling-Coverage-Imapct-Data-Analysis/README.md

    - All of the information has been added onto an Excel speadsheet that will be made available and free to use.

-## Difficulties
+## Constraints
-- Some difficulties in attempting to compile textile bin location data include:
+- Some constraints in attempting to compile textile bin location data include:
     - Outdated custom google map for bin locations that contradict updated google map locations
     - Innacurate bin location pinpoint
+    - Ambiguous location to attribute the bin placement to